-We offer a range of flexible support to meet your needs and your grief process:
+Our Bereavement Service offers a range of flexible support to meet your needs and your grief process.

-- Community groups in Heywood, Middleton and Rochdale where you can make new friends and the opportunity to make a new social life.
+Community Groups in Heywood, Middleton and Rochdale where you can make new friends and have the opportunity to create a new social life.

 Confidentiality Overview for Counselling Clients - download here